MaxSteven/jamesrobinsonvfx.github.io/_posts/2022-02-18-executing-python-code-from-a-string-parameter.md

 ### Advanced: Complex Callbacks on the Fly

-Now that we know how to run code on a node, and have some idea of what we get from `kwargs`, it's possible for us to actually write some more complicated code in a string parameter, and use it to run callback that does something else.
+Now that we know how to run code on a node, and have some idea of what we get from `kwargs`, it's possible for us to actually write some more complicated code in a string parameter, and use it to run a callback that does something else.

 The interesting part about this is that when we execute our code with the snippet above: